Having written a post about pre cert VHS videos in the UK, I found myself looking more closely at the various first editions of Star Wars.

 Star Wars Episode V - The Empire Strikes Back (ESB) was released on VHS video for the first time in the UK on 18 October 1984.
 By the time this was released 20th Century Fox had merged with CBS and became known as CBS Fox.
 ESB comes in a dark grey box embossed with CBS Fox along the top and bottom edge.
 The CBS Fox logo is also stamped inside the case cover.
 The CBS Fox logo is printed onto the cassette tape instead of using an adhesive label like the earlier ANH and later ROTJ videos.
 The ESB artwork is almost identical on the later issue, the only difference being the red text at the top which was only used on the first release edition.

 Star Wars Episode VI - Return of the Jedi (ROTJ) was released on VHS for the first time in the UK on 27 February 1986.
 The case is white with CBS FOX embossed along the top and bottom edge.
 The CBS Fox makers details are printed onto the cassette with a self adhesive label.
 The CBS Fox logo is also embossed on the inside of the case.
 I've seen a few with grey cases like ESB but don't know if these were originally issued in grey.
 It's not uncommon to find ex rental tapes with different cases to the original issue ones.
-There's quite alot of these appearing on eBay and many sellers are 'trying' to get around £40 for them, although their true value is more like £15-£30.
+There's quite alot of ROTJ VHS tapes appearing on eBay and many sellers are 'trying' to get £40 for them, although their true value is more like £15-£30.
+In June 2024 eBay had one with a buy-it-now for £29.99 and £2.70 p&p but it was re-listed a few times after not finding a buyer.

 Illegal copies known as 'pirate' videos were becoming more common during the early 1980's.
 Perhaps surprisingly, there were already some pirate videos of ROTJ in circulation at the time of it's cinema release in June 1983.